-Professor Philippe Haspeslagh is Honorary Dean and Professor at the Vlerick Business School, a Belgian business school with campuses in Brussels, Gent, Leuven, Saint Petersburg and Beijing.
-He led the school from 2008- 2015.
-Until 2008 he was the Paul Desmarais Chaired Professor of Active Ownership at INSEAD where he started the International Directors Forum and directed the Advanced Management Programme.
+Professor Philippe Haspeslagh is a Teaching Fellow at Cambridge Institute for Family Enterprise and leads its Building a Worldclass Board Program.
+He served as Chair of the Board of his own multigenerational family business, and has taught family business at leading business schools around the world.
+He is Honorary Dean and Professor at the Vlerick Business School, a Belgian business school that he led from 2008- 2015.
+Until 2008, he was the Paul Desmarais Chaired Professor of Active Ownership at INSEAD where he started the International Directors Forum and led the Advanced Management Programme.

 John A. Davis is a globally recognized pioneer and authority on family enterprise, family wealth, and the family office.
 He is a researcher, educator, author, architect of the field’s most impactful conceptual frameworks, and advisor to leading families around the world.
 He leads the family enterprise programs at MIT Sloan.
 He is the author of Enduring Advantage: Collected Essays on Family Enterprise, Next Generation Success and Generation to Generation: Life Cycles of the Family Business, a preeminent work in the family enterprise field.

-Andrew Hier is an advisor to business families globally on issues related to shareholder relationships, ownership strategies, succession and next generation issues, and governance of the family, owners and business.
+Andrew Hier is an advisor to business families globally on issues related to governance, shareholder relationships, ownership strategies, succession, and next generation issues.
 He is a Fellow at Cambridge Institute for Family Enterprise where he teaches and facilitates in family business programs around the world.
 He is active in the Family Firm Institute, the premiere association of advisors serving families, where he co-chaired the 2014 Global Conference and in 2020 he received the prestigious Interdisciplinary Achievement Award for outstanding achievement in the advancement of interdisciplinary services to business families.